anish12341/TwitterChallenge/README.md

 # TwitterTimelineChallenge
-this is for rtcamp recruitments(**UPDATE**:Do refer Update and Website flow below for better understanding)
+this is for rtcamp recruitments(**UPDATE:Do refer Update and Website flow below for better understanding**)
 ## Getting Started
 In this project there is a home page through which user logs in to their respective twitter account and gets access to their tweets as well as followers list.
 ## Technologies Used